mgdesaix/amre-adaptation/02_PopulationGenetics/Popgen.md

   -minMapQ 30 -minQ 33 -minInd 163 -setMinDepth 240 -setMaxDepth 975 -doCounts 1 -nThreads 24
 ```

-Details on filtering can be found on the [ANGSD site](http://www.popgen.dk/angsd/index.php/Input).
-Some filtering recommendations for low-coverage data can be found in a batch effects paper by [Lou et al. 2021](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13559).
+Details on filtering options can be found on the [ANGSD site](http://www.popgen.dk/angsd/index.php/Input).
+Some filtering recommendations for low-coverage data can be found in a batch effects paper by [Lou et al. 2022](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13559).
+I've found the recommendation in the paper of stringently filtering mapping quality (`-minMapQ 30`) and base quality (`-minQ 33`) to help some with mild library effects (that become apparent in a PCA).

 Above, the `-doGlf 2` gives us the needed Beagle file format `.beagle.gz` for NgsLD and `-domaf 1` provides the allele frequency file (`.mafs.gz`).
 We still need to modify these to provide NgsLD with a genotype likelihood file (basically a beagle file with no header and the first three columns (position, major allele, minor allele) removed) and a file with the site positions (basically the `.mafs.gz` output with no header, and only keeping the first two columns).
 File prep details are outlined nicely by [lcwgs-guide-tutorial](https://github.com/nt246/lcwgs-guide-tutorial/blob/main/tutorial3_ld_popstructure/markdowns/ld.md) if you're not comfortable manipulating files in bash.

 I found ngsLD to be computationally intensive and provided 1 TB of memory and 24 threads for an analysis of 325 individuals across 8,896,381 SNPs (that's a lot of comparisons).
 See my example script, [get-ngsLD.sh](./slurm-scripts/get-ngsLD.sh).
 To keep this computationally feasible, I also only considered pairwise comparisons of SNPs that were <10k bases apart.